willdurand/willdurand.github.io/_posts/2014-03-17-standing-desk-do-it-yourself.md

 productive](http://readwrite.com/2013/09/26/standing-desks-productivity), but I
 didn't find any formal report confirming that yet.

-After [having given standing desk a try](https://twitter.com/couac/status/443674631892123649) with cardboard last week, I decided to build my own standing desk, on top of my existing desk, for less than 30 euros (\$40).
+After having given cardboard box-based standing desk a try last week, I decided to build my own standing desk, on top of my existing desk, for less than 30 euros (\$40).
 There are plenty examples of [DIY](http://en.wikipedia.org/wiki/Do_it_yourself) standing desks on the Internet, but [that one](http://iamnotaprogrammer.com/Ikea-Standing-desk-for-22-dollars.html) is